 There are more than 100 active clubs and organizations on campus, including the Student Activities Board, fraternities and sororities, the newspaper, radio station, yearbook, special interest organizations, sports clubs, honor societies, and, of course, a strong Student Government Association.
 Clubs and organizations are student-run, and all students are encouraged to get involved on campus.
 Students are encouraged to start new groups if there are none that interest them.
 The Office of Student Activities is available to help students get a new group started.

 There are movies, novelty programs , trips, sporting events, popular and classical concerts, comedians, dinners, dances, fraternity and sorority activities, theater events, recreational activities, and intramurals.
-A semester calendar of events can be found at Calendar Activities.
+A semester calendar of events can be found at the Student Activities web site.
 All events are subject to change and others are added during the semester.

 Yes.
 Research shows retention is higher among students who tie into an activity at college.
 Activities also help students demonstrate leadership abilities that enhance a job résumé.
 By participating in these activities, students learn to plan events and activities, budget their time, lead others, and work with peers and administrators.